The Gyotoku Bird Observatory is a 56-hectare natural habitat for

 Observatory Visitor Center

-The facility includes a three-story visitor center and educational
+The old facility included a three-story visitor center and educational

 facility, as well as a small adjoining bird hospital to care for

 injured and sick wild birds.
-The 2nd floor has 44 telescopes and a
+The 2nd floor had 44 telescopes and a

 large